hakrsh/golang_backend_assignment/readme.md

 Producer and Consumer runnnig in two terminals
 ![Producer and Consumer](./images/pc.jpg "Producer and Consumer runnnig in two terminals")

+## Testing
+Instructions for testing the producer and consumer components of the codebase using unit tests and integration tests:

+Unit Testing:
+1. Open a terminal window and navigate to the "producer" directory of the codebase using the `cd` command.
+2. Run the command `go test ./...` to execute all the unit tests for the producer component.
+3. Open another terminal window and navigate to the "consumer" directory of the codebase using the `cd` command.
+4. Run the command `go test ./...` to execute all the unit tests for the consumer component.

+Integration Testing:
+1. Open a terminal window and navigate to the root directory of the codebase. `golang_backend_assignment`
+2. Make the `integration_test.sh` script executable by running the command `chmod +x integration_test.sh`.
+3. Run the integration tests by running the command `./integration_test.sh` in the terminal window.
+4. The integration tests will execute the producer and consumer components and verify that messages are correctly produced, consumed, and processed.

+Note: Make sure that all the dependencies required for testing are installed on your system.
+Also, ensure that the environment variables required for running the codebase are set correctly before running the tests.

 ## Dev Notes
 ### Installing Go
 1. Visit the official Go downloads page at https://golang.org/dl/